caraml-dev/turing/docs/README.md

 4. The Ensembler is called with the original Turing request, the implementation of exploration policies from the experiment engine response and the model responses.

-5. A tracking ID is appended to the ensembled response and it is logged (together with the individual model responses and the original request) as it is returned to the client.
+5. A tracking ID is appended to the ensembled response and it is logged (together with the individual model responses and the original request) and it is returned to the client.

 6. The client will then be able to log the outcome with the tracking ID.